Why People Fear Naturism

 What behaviour is occurring?

-This shift enables consistent application of standards across contexts.
+This enables more consistent application of standards.

 10. Conclusion